agnsal/NeuralMAS/README.md

 # NeuralMAS
 > Neural Network and Multi-Agent System Hybrid Framework.

+NeuralMAS is composed of a Koinè-DALI MAS, a Keras Neural Network and NeuralRedis, a module I made to manage Redis and the Dataset, so that the Dataset can be easily changed with another one.

 ## The Neural Network
 The Neural Network has been developed using Keras library, running on top of TensorFlow.
 See: